anuragpras/anuragpras/README.md

 </p>

 ## 🚀 About Me
-I'm a Computer Science undergraduate at VIT Bhopal, passionate about exploring the intersections of technology and innovation.
+I'm a Data Scientist at Infinity Analytics Consulting with a Computer Science degree from VIT Bhopal.
+I'm passionate about exploring the intersections of technology and innovation.
 My interests span across various domains of computer science, with a particular focus on data science, machine learning, cloud computing, and software development.

+- 💼 Data Scientist at Infinity Analytics Consulting
-- 🎓 CS Undergrad at VIT Bhopal
+- 🎓 CS Graduate from VIT Bhopal (2025)
-- 💡 Interested in Data Science, Machine Learning, Cloud Computing, and Software Development
+- 💡 Specialized in Data Science, Machine Learning, Cloud Computing, and Software Development
 - 🔭 Always looking to learn and apply new technologies
 - 👯 Open to collaborating on innovative projects
 - 💬 Ask me about my latest projects and tech explorations

+## 💼 Experience
+- **Data Scientist** at Infinity Analytics Consulting (Jun 2025 - Present)
+- **Data Science Intern** at Infinity Analytics Consulting (Nov 2024 - May 2025)

 ## 🛠️ Skills
 <p align="center">